OSeMOSYS/osemosys_global/docs/installation.md

 #### 2.2.
 Install CPLEX

-If you are an academnic researcher or student, you may qualify for the [academic license](https://www.ibm.com/academic/topic/data-science) of IBM's CPLEX optimizer.
+If you are an academic researcher or student, you may qualify for the [academic license](https://www.ibm.com/academic/topic/data-science) of IBM's CPLEX optimizer.
 Else, you will need to purchase a [commercial license](https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v1290).
 Once installed, run the command `cplex` in the command line.
 The following message will display indicating that CPLEX has installed correctly.
-Type `quit` to exit the program.
-Type `q` to exit CPLEX.
+Type `quit` to exit CPLEX.

 ```bash
 $ cplex